jbcoe/value_types/DRAFT.md

 `p` is a pointer obtained by calling `allocator_traits<allocator_type>::allocate`.

-4. Copy constructors for an indirect type obtain an allocator by calling `allocator_traits<allocator_type>::select_on_container_copy_construction` on the allocator belonging to the indirect object being copied.
-Move constructors obtain an allocator by move construction from the allocator belonging to the indirect object being moved. _[Note: If an invocation of a constructor uses the default value of an optional allocator argument, then the allocator type must support value-initialization. --end note]_ The member `alloc` is used for any memory allocation and element construction performed by these constructors and by all member functions during the lifetime of each indirect object, or until the allocator is replaced.
+4. The member `alloc` is used for any memory allocation and element construction performed by these constructors and by all member functions during the lifetime of each indirect object, or until the allocator is replaced.
 The allocator `alloc` may be replaced only via assignment or `swap()`.
 Allocator replacement is performed by copy assignment, move assignment, or swapping of the allocator only if ([container.reqmts]):